Homemade Elderberry Syrup

 Making elderberry syrup is one of the most delicious (& fun!) ways to empower yourself with the benefits of this herbal medicine.
-The berries alone have such potent medicinal properties, but I like to enhance the immune-boosting effects of the syrup by adding in some additional herbal powerhouses.
+The berries alone have potent medicinal properties, but you can enhance the immune-boosting effects (& flavor) of the syrup by adding in some additional herbal powerhouses.

 Rosehips - most potent source of Vitamin C among all fruits & vegetables (4)